 Refer to the high-page register summary in the device overview chapter of this data sheet for the absolute address assignments for all DBG registers.
 This section refers to registers and control bits only by their names.
-A Freescale-provided equate or header file is used to translate these names into the appropriate absolute addresses.

 15.4.1 BDC Registers and Control Bits